top of page

 Registering a charity

 If you're interested in registering as a charity, your organization's purposes must align with one or more of these four categories.
 If you're unsure whether your organization qualifies, it's advisable to consult with one of our lawyers for guidance.
+Whether your need a lawyer for your charitable planning, or need more information on how to set up a charity, Outsiders Law can guide you towards a successful registration.
+Contact us today!

 Disclaimer